vslepakov/keyvault-ca/README.md

 # Getting Started

+>**Note:** The quickest way to setup dev environment is by opening this solution in VSCode which will allow leveraging the dev container provided in this repo.

 Clone this repository.
 There are two projects (`KeyVaultCA` and `KeyVaultCA.Web`) containing `appsettings.json` files.
 The settings specified there can also be overridden with environment variables or command line arguments.
 The following common block must be filled in, for all usages of the projects.
 ```